nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 ql.run()
 ```

-As you can see it's pretty straight forward to simulate our exploit.
+As you can see it's pretty straightforward to simulate our exploit.
 Let's see what happens:

 ```
 ...